-The Institute of Buddhist Studies is the highest learning institution which offers a unique opportunity to those who desire to study, learn, and seek the Way of Wisdom.
+The Institute of Buddhist Studies is a graduate school and seminary that offers a unique opportunity to those who desire to study, learn, and seek the Way of Wisdom.

-It is said in the Meditation Sutra that to study the Buddha-Dharma means to learn and to realize the Compassionate Heart of the Awakened Ones.
-Through the process of research and study, you will be able to deepen your understanding of the True Essence of Buddha which is called "Shinshu" and touch upon the Heart and Mind of Buddha.
-This true understanding of the wonderful legacy and treasure left by our predecessors will assuredly and naturally make you share the joy with others in this society.
+The Contemplation Sutra encourages the study of the Buddhadharma to learn and to realize the Compassionate Heart of the Awakened Ones.
+Through the process of research and study, you will be able to deepen your appreciation of the true essence of the Buddha, thus leading to the truth of the Dharma.
+Realizing the wonderful legacy left by our predecessors will certainly inspire you to share the Buddhadharma with others.

 The Institute also provides a curriculum for those interested in ministry.
-True ministry means to deepen one's own appreciation for the Buddha-Dharma.
-Buddhist ministry also means to listen and learn together and share the joy of the knowledge gained with others.
+A true ministry requires a deepenin of one's own appreciation for the Buddhadharma.
+Buddhist ministry entails humbly listening and learning together, and sharing the joy of the knowledge gained with others.

-The Institute of Buddhist Studies is the ideal institution for those who wish to dedicate themselves to the research of the Buddha-Dharma or who may aspire to become a Jodo Shinshu minister.
-May you begin your new challenges at the IBS and brighten your future with the Light of Wisdom.
+The Institute of Buddhist Studies is the ideal institution for those who wish to dedicate themselves to the study of the Buddhadharma, or who may aspire to become a Jodo Shinshu minister whose life is dedicated to benefiting others.
+I invite you to pursue your study of the Buddhadharma at the IBS, and brighten your future with the Light of Wisdom.

-Gassho, Hakubun Watanabe President, Institute of Buddhist Studies
+Gassho, Koshin Ogui President, Institute of Buddhist Studies I. Introduction I.B.
+A Word from the Dean